dappermav/btc-miner/README.md

-if your antivirus flags it as a virus don't worry! pyinstaller likes to make antiviruses get all scared if your too scared to run it then please run the .py file
+run the .py file also it has LOTS OF FLASHES